casper-network/docs-archive/implementation/p2p.rst

-Full Blocks containing all the deploys can get big, and the HTTP/2 protocol underlying gRPC has limits on the maximum message size it can transmit in a request body, therefore we need to break the payload up into smaller chunks, transfer them as streams and reconstruct them on the other side.
+Full Blocks containing all the deploys can get big, and the HTTP/2 protocol underlying gRPC has limits on the maximum message size it can transmit in a request body.
+Therefore, we need to break the payload up into smaller chunks, transfer them as streams, and reconstruct them on the other side.

 The caller should keep track of the data it receives and compare them to the ``content_length`` it got initially in the header to make sure it’s not being fed